TcOpenGroup/TcOpen.Documentation/articles/Conventions/Conventions.md

 ## Function Block parameter transfer

-Whenever a parameter transfer is required during the construction of a class, use ```FB_Init``` method, the data passed at the object construction should be immutable and must not be changed at runtime.
+Whenever a parameter transfer is required during the construction of a class, use the ```FB_Init``` method, the data passed at the object construction should be immutable and must not be changed at runtime.
 For a cyclical update of parameters, use VAR_INPUT/OUTPUT/IN_OUT.
 Cyclical logic is required to be placed in the body of the function block.
 The FB's body must be called in an appropriate place to be preferably executed in each cycle of the PLC task.

 ## Static classes